 “Midwives have to follow rules in the state that licenses them,” Bennett says.
 “Most don’t allow [midwives to handle] twins, breeches and sometimes VBACs (vaginal births after cesarean).”
 In those cases, using an OB (who has undergone four years of medical school in addition to four years of a residency program, plus a board-certification process) would be most prudent or, in fact, necessary.

-But that doesn’t mean that you can’t have a midwife attend your high-risk delivery alongside a physician.
+But that doesn’t mean you can’t have a midwife attend your high-risk delivery alongside a physician.
 Often, in situations like these, midwives collaborate with physicians and provide comfort and support to the mother during delivery.
 If a woman in the care of a midwife runs into significant medical problems, the physician will step in.
-This often occurs when a c-section is necessary, since midwives are not able to perform surgery, which is the most notable difference between a midwife and an ob-gyn.
+This often occurs when a c-section is necessary, since midwives aren’t able to perform surgery, which is the most notable difference between a midwife and an ob-gyn.